 How to Make Crepes

-- In a blender, blend together the flour, seltzer water, milk, eggs, maple syrup, salt and 1 tablespoon melted butter.
+- In a blender, blend together the flour, seltzer water, milk, eggs, maple syrup, salt, and the melted butter.

 - Be sure to blend until nice and smooth and bubbly.